IBM/deploy-graph-db-container/README.md

 * [Kubernetes Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/) - Pods represent the smallest deployable units in a Kubernetes cluster and are used to group containers that must be treated as a single unit.
 * [Kubernetes Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) - A deployment is a Kubernetes resource where you specify your containers and other Kubernetes resources that are required to run your app, such as persistent storage, services, or annotations.
 * [Kubernetes Services](https://kubernetes.io/docs/concepts/services-networking/service/) - A Kubernetes service groups a set of pods and provides network connection to these pods for other services in the cluster without exposing the actual private IP address of each pod.
-* [Kubernetes Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) - PersistentVolumes are a way for users to *claim* durable storage such as NFS file storage.
+* [Kubernetes Persistent Volumes (PV)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) - PersistentVolumes are a way for users to *claim* durable storage such as NFS file storage.
 * [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) - Objects of type *secret* are intended to hold sensitive information, such as passwords, OAuth tokens, and ssh keys.

 ## Included Components